SrikarRavella/QuantCraft/README.md

 # QuantCraft - Strategies unleashed
 1) Equal-Weight Index Fund:
  Calculated the number of shares of each stock needed to be allocated by an investor for an equal-weighted index fund.
 2) Quantitative Momentum Strategy:
  Catalogued potential stocks in a fair-weighted fund shaped around a high-quality momentum(HQM) score.
+3) Quantitative Value Strategy:
+ Developed a Robust Value (RV) score algorithm that assesses multiple intrinsic factors of stocks.